-Mortality rates were based on the Healthy RP-2000 Table published by the Society of Actuaries.
-The Office of the State Actuary applied offsets to the base table and recognized future improvements in mortality by projecting the mortality rates using 100 percent Scale BB.
+Mortality rates were based on the PubG.H-2010 (General) Table.
+The Office of the State Actuary applied no offsets and mortality improvements are according to MP-2017 Long-term rates.
 Mortality rates are applied on a generational basis, meaning members are assumed to receive additional mortality improvements in each future year throughout their lifetime.

-The discount rate used to measure the total OPEB liability was 3.50 percent at the beginning of the measurement year and 2.21 percent at the end of the measurement year.
+The discount rate used to measure the total OPEB liability was 2.21 percent at the beginning of the measurement year and 2.16 percent at the end of the measurement year.

-Specific assumptions made by the Office of the State Actuary to develop the AMM Online Tool that vary from those described above are: 2/3 of members select a UMP plan and 1/3 select a Kaiser Permanente (KP) plan, UMP pre- and post-Medicare costs and premiums are equal to the Uniform Medical Plan, the KP pre-Medicare costs and premiums are a 50/50 blend of KP Classic and KP Value, the KP post-Medicare costs and premiums are equal to KP Medicare.
+Specific assumptions made by the Office of the State Actuary to develop the AMM Online Tool that vary from those described above are: 2/3 of members select a UMP plan and 1/3 select a Kaiser Permanente (KP) plan, UMP pre- and post-Medicare costs and premiums are equal to the Uniform Medical Plan, the KP pre-Medicare costs and premiums are a 50/50 blend of KP WA Classic and KP WA Value, the KP post-Medicare costs and premiums are equal to KP WA Medicare.
 The estimated retirement service for each active cohort is based on the average entry age of 35.
-Assumption for retirement, disability, termination, and mortality are based on the 2018 PEBB OPEB Actuarial Valuation Report with the assumptions that all employees are retirement eligible at age 55, retirement rate is that for members with < 30 years of service, and 100% retirement rate after the age of 70.
+Assumption for retirement, disability, termination, and mortality are based on the 2020 PEBB OPEB Actuarial Valuation Report with the assumptions that all employees are retirement eligible at age 55, and all employees retire at age 70.
+Based on an average expected retirement age of 65, active mortality rates were applied for ages less than 65 and retiree mortality rates for ages greater than 65.
 Each cohort is assumed to be a 50/50 male/female split and eligible spouses are the same age as the primary member.
 The age-based cohorts were based on the overall distribution of Washington State employees and retirees that participate in PEBB.
 Dental benefits are not included when calculating the Total OPEB Liability.